anxkhn/OpynGPT/README.md

 Before using OpynGPT, ensure you have the following:

 - Python 3.x installed
 - The `requests` library installed.
-You can install it using:
+You can manually install it using:

   ```bash
   pip install requests